reportportal/docs/src/md/src/DevGuides/back-end-contribution.md

 As the result our `docker-compose.yml` should be like [this](/src/Images/devguide/backend/docker-compose.yml)

-To start up Service API you should make changes in the `application.yaml` file:
+To start up Service API you should fill marked values in the `application.yaml` file:

 ![](/src/Images/devguide/backend/auth_db_config.png)
 ![](/src/Images/devguide/backend/auth_binary_config.png)